surniaulula/wpsso/readme.txt

 Tested Up To: 4.2.2
 Stable Tag: 3.4.3

-Improves shared content and social SEO - no matter how webpages are shared - using buttons, browser addons, or paste URLs in timelines &amp; PMs.
+Improve your shared content and social SEO - no matter how your content is shared - using buttons, browser addons, URLs in timelines &amp; PMs.

 == Description ==